 2. Non-Compete Agreements

-It is not uncommon for an employee agreement to include a Non-Compete Clause (covenant not to compete) or separate non-compete agreement for executives, employees, or other owners or partners.
-In Texas, medical practices and providers should be aware that physician non-competes have unique stipulations specific to health care laws.
+It is not uncommon for an employment agreement for employees and executives, or a partnership agreement, to include a non-compete clause (also known as a covenant not to compete).
+In Texas, medical practices and providers should be aware that physician non-competes have additional unique stipulations specific to health care laws.

 The signing party agrees that, if terminated or otherwise removed, not to engage in a similar trade or profession, for a reasonable specified period of time and geographic area, that would compete with the employer.
-Some of the reasons a company would use a non-compete agreement are:
+Some of the reasons a Texas non-compete attorney may recommend a non-compete agreement are:

 - Protection against former employees using trade secrets in a competitive enterprise